 (I may earn a small commission from the products mentioned in this post.)

-I was impressed by my maximum bend after knee replacement surgery.
+I was impressed by the improvement of my maximum bend after knee replacement surgery.
 What I enjoy the most, however, is regaining the bend of my knee minus the pain!

 Regaining the bend in your knee is critical after knee replacement surgery.
-How much you can bend it before knee surgery, and following, it will be different for everyone.
+How much you can bend it before TKR surgery, and following TKR, will be different for everyone.

 Measuring the maximum bend is not an easy task.
-Each person will have knee surgery for different reasons and experience successes and challenges during each person’s recovery.
+Each person will have TKR surgery for different reasons and experience successes and challenges during each person’s recovery.

 There are some approximate knee bend measurements that you can shoot for, and I will share them with you.